telent/schlock/README.md

   around the red background area

 - maybe find a better place to put backspace and enter

-- use command line parameter for pin file location instead of environment variable

 - try on an actual touch device instead of assuming pointer emulation will work